nativelibs4java/Scalaxy/Parano/README.md

 # Scalaxy/Parano

-Extra compile-time warnings and error that prevent some stupid mistakes in compilation units where `scalaxy.parano.verify()` is called
+Extra compile-time errors that prevent some stupid mistakes in compilation units where `scalaxy.parano.verify()` is called

 Checks:
 * Confusing names in case class extractors